ETHOSOMES NOVEL DRUG DELIVERYHTML Full Text

-Surface tension activity measurement: Surface Tension Activity Measured by using Ring Method in a Du Nouy ring tensiometer.
+Surface Tension Activity Measurement: Surface Tension activity measured by using ring method in a Du Nouy ring tensiometer.

-Entrapment Efficiency: The entrapment efficiency of drug by ethosomes can be measured by the ultracentrifugation technique.
+Entrapment Efficiency: The entrapment efficiency of the drug by ethosomes can be measured by the ultracentrifugation technique.

 Transition Temperature: The transition temperature of the vesicular lipid systems can be determined by using differential scanning calorimetry.

 Vesicle Stability: The stability of vesicles can be determined by assessing the size and structure of the vesicles over time.
-Mean size is measured by DLS and structure changes are observed by TEM.
+Mean DLS measures size, and structure changes are observed by TEM.

 Drug Content: Drug can be quantified by a modified high-performance liquid chromatographic method.

-Stability Study: Stability of the vesicles was determined by storing the vesicles at 4°C ± 0.5°C. Vesicle size, zeta potential, and entrapment efficiency of the vesicles was measured after 180 days using the method described earlier 7.
+Stability Study: Stability of the vesicles was determined by storing the vesicles at 4 °C ± 0.5 °C. Vesicle size, zeta potential, and entrapment efficiency of the vesicles were measured after 180 days using the method described earlier 7.